Swammers8/swammers8.github.io/assets/attackingCmnSrvcs.md

 receive aborted.
 Waiting for remote to finish abort.
 ```

 We logged in!
 But it doesn't look like FTP wants to list anything.
-This is because FTP is running in passive mode.
+This is because FTP is running in passive mode and theres probably some firewall thing blocking our a connection.
 Let's try turning it off and see what we get.

 ```
 ftp> passive